Definition and classification of market are given below.

-Market is a place where goods and services are exchanged.
-Markets consist of buyers and sellers with facilities to communicate with each other for transactions of goods and service.
+A market is a place for exchanging goods and services.
+Markets consist of buyers and sellers with facilities to communicate with each other for transactions of goods and services.

 Essential of a market:

-C. A place such as certain region, A country or the entire world.
+- A place such as a specific region, A country, or the entire world.

-D. Such intercourse between buyers and sellers that only one price should prevail for the same commodity at same time.
+- Such intercourse between buyers and sellers that only one price should prevail for the same commodity simultaneously.

 Classification of market:

 - General market: In the general market, all types of commodities are sell.